Skip to content

 $ sudo rpm -qa | grep bpfman

-Then to uninstall the RPM:
+To stop bpfman and uninstall the RPM:

-sudo dnf erase -y bpfman-0.4.1-1.fc39.x86_64
+sudo dnf erase -y bpfman-0.4.2-1.fc39.x86_64

 sudo systemctl daemon-reload

-Deploy Released container images on Kubernetes
+Deploy Released Container Images on Kubernetes

 The quickest solution for running bpfman in a Kubernetes deployment is to run a local Kubernetes KIND Cluster: